Yubi09/Excusify/Readme.md

 - **ReportLab**: For creating professional PDF documents.
 - **Pillow**: For generating realistic chat screenshots.
 - **python-dotenv**: For secure management of API keys.
-- **gunicorn**: Reliable server for running Flask apps in production.

 ### Frontend
 - **HTML5, CSS3, JavaScript**: Core technologies for the user interface.